eviofekeze/ComputingArtifact/Readme.md

 **The Jupyter Notebook**

-The jupyter notebook can be run from top to bottom with any errors
+The jupyter notebook can be run from top to bottom without any errors